WesleyJGilsenan/cp3402/Week 6.md

 ## Career/Employability/Learning Insights

 This week multiple assignments started and now my time management skills are being put to the test.
 I hope that I will manage my time efficently but we shall see.

-Also I have been improving my communication skills with those who I am grouped with by making sure that everything is clear and that if anyone has questions they should ask.
+I also have been improving my communication skills with those who I am grouped with by making sure that everything is clear and that if anyone has questions they should ask.